pocomane/brewed-in-the-apocalypse/bita.md

 scenarist may point it out to the protagonists, asking if they are sure to continue, increasing the tension.
 If the protagonist agrees and the result is a failure, the __Make the worst happen__ may be very very hard.
-Multiple harms, dying, quests forever closed, etc. Also the twist branch could be very bad.
+Multiple harms, quests forever closed, etc. Also the twist branch could be very bad.

 ```
-Bob - Bart pulls out the guns...
+Bob - Bart pulls out the guns to threathen the others, have I to make a roll?

-Scenarist - hey, wait wait.
-If you want you can continue, but I want to be clear,
+Scenarist - Well, yes, if you want you continue, you will, but are you sure?
+I
-if you will have to roll for what you are doing (and probably you will), and you
+want to be clear, if you
 got a failure, I have to be very very bad.
 I mean, you are in front of a war lord
 and two of his trusted henchman, Bart could also die in such situation...